CBCMusic/fullstack-dev-assessment/README.md

 If you've completed the assessment and would like to demonstrate some additional skills, try the following:

 - Modify `createProgramListItem` in `static/main.js` to wrap the list item content in a link that opens a CBC Listen program detail page in a new tab.
 The url convention for program detail pages is `https://www.cbc.ca/listen/live-radio/1-{showID}-{showSlugTitle}`.
 For example: https://www.cbc.ca/listen/live-radio/1-63-the-current.
+You will need to modify the `Program` class and the response of `/schedule/:regionID` in `index.js` to return the additional properties.